Tennessee Volunteers men's golf: Jim Kelson era

 When Jim Kelson was hired in 1998, the Vols were just coming off a losing season that ended the three-year streak of NCAA Tournament appearances.
 In his first year, he led his team to 101 wins and a 5th-place finish in the SEC Tournament.

 Kelson guided Tennessee to three straight NCAA Championship berths from 2009–2011.
 It was Tennessee's fifth NCAA Championship berth under Kelson since the 2003 season.
 He also guided the Vols to regional play for a school-record 15 consecutive seasons from 2000–2014.
 The 2007 season became a very memorable season for coach Kelson as he helped end a 17-year drought for the Vols in the SEC tournament by beating Alabama by two strokes to claim the SEC title.
 In the 2010 season, Kelson helped the Volunteers capture the Carpet Capital Collegiate Golf Tournament for the first time in school history.
 During his tenure, the Vols won 25 tournament championships, as well as several team individual accolades, and made 7 NCAA Championship appearances.

 On June 12, 2018, Kelson announced he was retiring and stepped down from his position as head coach.
 Sean Pacetti served as the interim head coach until Brennan Webb, the former head golf coach at Middle Tennessee University, was hired on June 28, 2018 as the next head golf coach at Tennessee.

 Brennan Webb era

 Under current head coach Brennan Webb, the Vols have posted four consecutive seasons with a win percentage above .600.
 Additionally, under the new SEC Championship match-play structure (which began in 2018), Webb has led the Vols to top 8 SEC finishes and the SEC Quarterfinals each year.
-The Vols have also made 3 NCAA Regionals in Webb's four years (the 2020 regionals were cancelled), and qualified for the 2021 NCAA Championships, ending a 7 year program drought.
+The Vols have also made six NCAA Regionals in Webb's seven years (the 2020 regionals were cancelled), and qualified for the 2021 NCAA Championships, ending a 7 year program drought, then returned to the NCAA Championships in 2024.
+Webb is the all time program leader in terms of winning percentage.